justinfagnani/stampino/README.md

 ```

 `<template type="if">` and `<template type="repeat">` are not hard-coded into the core of Stampino.
 Instead they are just default _template handlers_ that are matched against the `"type"` attribute.
 Users can implement their own template handlers just like `if` and `repeat`.

+### A low-level template toolkit

+Stampino does not currently automatically enable templates within HTML.
+JavaScript is required to find and make `<template>` elements available as renderable lit-html templates, and requries lit-html `render()` calls to render them.
+Stampino also does not autoamtically wire up super templates, or sub tempalte calls.

+The low-level nature of Stampino is intended to allow frameworks and components to define how and what data, control flow handlers, and super- and sub-templates are available.

 ### Use cases